Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ## Introduction

-In this tutorial we will cover the use of hardhat, a powerful EVM development tool, yo test contract deployed on Avalanche's C-Chain.
+In this tutorial we will cover the use of hardhat, a powerful EVM development tool and how to use it to test contract deployed on
+Avalanche's C-Chain.
 More specifically, we will cover how to configure and use the hardhat `fork` mechanism.

-If you want to jump right into the code, here's a [link]() to the github repo containing the code of this tutorial.
+If you want to jump right into the code, here's a [link](https://github.com/tbrunain/avalanche-hardhat-fork-tutorial) to the github repo containing the code of this tutorial.

-### Avalanche
+## Avalanche

+Avalanche is a platform for creating custom blockchain networks and decentralized applications (dApps).
+Created by Ava Labs, the Avalanche crypto platform is one of many projects seeking to unseat Ethereum as the blockchain ecosystem's most widely utilized smart contract platform.

-Avalanche is the fastest smart contracts platform in the blockchain industry, as measured by time-to-finality, and has the most validators securing its activity of any proof-of-stake protocol.
+It is the fastest smart contracts platform in the blockchain industry, as measured by time-to-finality, and has the most validators securing its activity of any proof-of-stake protocol.

-TODO IMPROVE DESCRIPTION HERE
+[comment]: <> (TODO IMPROVE DESCRIPTION HERE)

 If you want to know more about it, I recommend you those links: